Updated anti-money laundering guidance for estate and letting agents

 The UK government has updated its guidance on anti-money laundering regulations for estate and letting agents, amidst reports that global tensions have seen a rise in "questionable funds" from international sources investing in property in the UK since 2016 - now standing at £6.7 billion.

-Estate and letting agents who receive rent payments equivalent to €10,000 or more per month for a property have been subject to anti-money laundering legislation - the Fifth Money Laundering Directive which falls under The Money Laundering and Terrorist Financing (Amendment) Regulations 2019 - since 10January 2020.
-To remain compliant, agencies that fall into this category must also register with HMRC by 10 June 2021.
+Estate and letting agents who receive rent payments equivalent to €10,000 or more per month for a property have been subject to anti-money laundering legislation - the Fifth Money Laundering Directive which falls under The Money Laundering and Terrorist Financing (Amendment) Regulations 2019 - since 10 January 2020.
+Here's an overview of the top things that agents need to know.

-Agencies that fail to register with HMRC by this date will risk penalties which will be calculated on a case-by-case basis.
+Those that fail to register with HMRC risk penalties which will be calculated on a case-by-case basis.
 The regulatory body will take into account your reasons for not having registered, whether or not you told HMRC that you’re not registered, and whether you have had any previous warnings or penalties.